pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 #### imu.csv
 This file contains the acceleration and gyro data capture by the IMU.
-Gyro values corespond to angular speed around the respective axis in degrees.
-Acelleration values corespond to the acceleration along the respective axis in G. For a definition of the coordinate system see [here](/developer/invisible/#imu-coordinate-system "Explanation of Pupil Invisible's IMU coordinate system").
+Gyro values correspond to angular speed around the respective axis in degrees.
+Accelleration values correspond to the acceleration along the respective axis in G. For a definition of the coordinate system see [here](/developer/invisible/#imu-coordinate-system "Explanation of Pupil Invisible's IMU coordinate system").

 | Field | Description |